syncfusion-content/blazor-docs/blazor/multiselect-dropdown/style.md

 Some of the possible values are

-* `e-success`, which denotes the component in success state that is added green color to the dropdownlist's input field.
+* `e-success`, which denotes the component in success state that is added green color to the multiselect's input field.
-* `e-warning`, which denotes the component in warning state that is added orange color to the dropdownlist's input field.
+* `e-warning`, which denotes the component in warning state that is added orange color to the multiselect's input field.
-* `e-error`, which denotes the component in error state that is added red color to the dropdownlist's input field.
+* `e-error`, which denotes the component in error state that is added red color to the multiselect's input field.
 * `e-outline`, which supports only in material theme.

 {% highlight Razor %}